This post deals with the Cloudflare service (CF website link). What is it, how it works and how to protect a website using their services.

 - Browser Cache Expiration: Respect Existing Headers (if website caching is set up)

 - Hotlink protection: On

 In a separate post, I explained how to set up Cloudflare DNS.

 5. My experience

 Bikegremlin.com uses Cloudflare since the summer of 2018.
-So far so good.
-Can’t see any results but slightly better page load times and lower server load when Cloudflare is used.
-I haven’t had any serious attacks, though I suppose an additional security layer isn’t a bad thing.
+So far so good (my Cloudflare configuration).
+I do see slightly better page load times and lower server load when Cloudflare is used.
+I haven’t had any serious attacks, though I suppose an additional security layer isn’t a bad thing (update: yes, it does help with the attacks).
 Pictures 5 and 6 show a few stats from last month:

 6. My opinion and a note